 I can't stand Sleigh Bells.
 There, I said it.
 It's Jock Jams for Hipsters.

-Pretty much anything, but favorites include pastas and soups.
-If we're talking specific cuisines, again, I'll eat anything, but I'm particularly partial to Italian, Hungarian, and Thai.
-But what I'm most interested in these days is food that is innovative, fairly vegetable-forward, and which, most importantly, makes me wonder, "How did they make that?"
+What I'm most interested in these days is food that is innovative, fairly vegetable-forward, and which, most importantly, makes me wonder, "How did they make that?"
 So in that sense, as far as my own cooking goes, I like projects--trying to recreate a favorite dish from the Red Hen, for instance, or using the template of Mike Isabella's pepperoni sauce to create something similar, but also entirely different and my own.
 Recently, I made smoked carrot "lox" to use in one of my Supper Club dishes, which was a fun (and frankly, kind of mind-blowing) way to work with carrots.
 Mostly, my tendencies run low and slow--think gulyas, bolognese, roasts, etc.--when time permits.
 When it does not, I gravitate toward things I could cook in my sleep, like puttanesca.
-Or I just call in an order to Toki Underground, watch TV for 20 minutes, then go around the corner to pick up my food and laugh at everybody waiting two hours to get a seat.
-[Update: since I no longer live in that neighborhood, this is no longer true.
-I once again number among the unwashed masses sadly waiting to be seated.
-Although I find myself lately more drawn to Daikaya for my ramen fixes, anyway.]
+Or sometimes I just get really lucky (thrice so far, as it turns out), wander into Bad Saint on a whim, and get myself a seat in the window without having to wait.

 - My bike.
 Bethany gets me where I need to go.
-She's the anti-Red Line.
+She's the anti-WMATA.

 - The pork cheek ramen add-on at Toki Underground.
 SWOON.
 The road to my heart is paved with pork products of all kinds, but it's the cheek that is truly the apple of my eye.
 I could go on indefinitely like this, waxing rhapsodic about the most delectable bits of porcine anatomy, but I'll stop here, before I mix my metaphors to the extent that I've inadvertently written a Thomas Friedman column.